kashishahuja2002/Online-Assessment-Platform/README.md

 A deployed version can be checked here: https://online-assessment-platform.herokuapp.com/

-## We worked for the following specifications:
+## We worked for the following specifications
 1. Assessment shall be MCQ pattern.✔️

 2. There must be a question pool for the assessment.✔️